elirodrigues/strapi-angular-blog-backend/README.md

 ## Final words

-Don't forget to download the other/pair project, the Front-end in Angular
+Don't forget to download the other/pair project, the Front-end in Angular, available at https://github.com/elirodrigues/strapi-angular-blog

 Eli